samblenny/ime_engine/README.md

 include vocabulary tables of pinyin spellings for all the 汉字 on the HSK vocabulary lists.

+**PWA:** Progressive Web Application (PWA) refers to a method for using open web standards to provide functionality similar to a phone app.
+Installing a PWA is similar to making a bookmark---you do not need to go through an app store.

 **Romanization:** Text from a writing system that does not use the Latin alphabet can be *romanized* by following some system of rules for transliterating that writing into words spelled with the Latin alphabet.

 **SRS:** Spaced Repetition (SRS) is a system developed by Dr. Piotr Wozniak for efficiently learning and remembering large vocabulary lists.

+**WASM:** WebAssembly (WASM) is an open web technology for using compiled programs in situations that previously would require using Javascript.
+Compared to Javascript, WASM programs run faster, provide additional safety guarantees, and can be written in languages such as Rust.